influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.10/monitoring/v1/thanosRuler.md

 withSysctlsMixin(sysctls)
 ```

 "Sysctls hold a list of namespaced sysctls used for the pod.
-Pods with unsupported sysctls (by the container runtime) might fail to launch."
+Pods with unsupported sysctls (by the container runtime) might fail to launch.
+Note that this field cannot be set when spec.os.name is windows."

 **Note:** This function appends passed data to existing values

 ## obj spec.securityContext.seLinuxOptions

 "The SELinux context to be applied to all containers.
 If unspecified, the container runtime will allocate a random SELinux context for each container.
 May also be set in SecurityContext.
-If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container."
+If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container.
+Note that this field cannot be set when spec.os.name is windows."

 ### fn spec.securityContext.seLinuxOptions.withLevel